 There is a deep commitment to creating a partnership with every patient and the establishment of a shared decision making process to treatment options.

-St. Joseph Health facilitates a variety of support services because it sees great value for the patients in the coordination of integrative programs and events that bring the community together.
+Providence facilitates a variety of support services because it sees great value for the patients in the coordination of integrative programs and events that bring the community together.
 Patients have proven this as they express the team’s goal, Together We Are Stronger.

 It is the team’s mission at St. Joseph Health Regional Cancer and Survivorship Care to bridge the gap between the primary care physicians and medical oncologists.